syyunn/DeepWTO/README.md

 - [ ] Write fine-tune code of every texts in 2,8000 pdfs to GloVec
 - [ ] Cleanse the Factual Aspect to deprive after factual (usually after III .
 Preliminary ...)
+- [ ] Change README of Government Measure to Factual Aspect centered way
+- [ ] Change README in a way those who don't know WTO Rulings can understand.

 #### Labelling On Progress
 - [ ] 2